check before: 2026-02-15

 - references: https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=543239

-Helpdesk staff may require additional training to assist users with new call warning features, leading to temporary inefficiencies in support response times.
+Helpdesk staff may require additional training to assist users with the new high-risk call warnings, leading to increased workload and potential delays in support response times if not prepared.

 - references: https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=543239